linemanjs/lineman-angular-template/README.md

     If you see this error: Fatal error: The path to the driver executable must be set by the webdriver.chrome.driver system property, you may need to download the chromedriver (https://code.google.com/p/selenium/wiki/ChromeDriver) and place it in /usr/local/bin (mac).

+    For Windows, for selnium to work properly you will need to have the JDK bin folder available in your system path.
+The     default 32 bit JDK install path will look like: "C:\Program Files (x86)\Java\jdk1.8.0_05\bin".

 # Defining your apps angular.module in CoffeeScript